 What is Confirmation?
 It is the rite in which we express a mature commitment to Christ, and receive strength from the Holy Spirit through prayer and the laying on of hands by a bishop.
 Currently (January 2015) an Inquirers’ Class is held on 5 consecutive Wednesdays which prepares candidates for confirmation.

 What is Ordination?
 It is the rite in which God gives authority and the grace of the Holy Spirit to those being made bishops, priest, and deacons, through prayer and the laying on of hands by bishops.

 What is Holy Matrimony?
-It is Christian marriage, in which the woman and man enter into a life-long union, make their vows before God and the Church, and receive the grace and blessing of God to help them fulfill their vows.
+It is Christian marriage, in which the couple enter into a life-long union, make their vows before God and the Church, and receive the grace and blessing of God to help them fulfill their vows.

 What is Reconciliation of a Penitent?
 It is the rite in which those who repent of their sins may confess them to God in the presence of a priest, and receive the assurance of pardon and the grace of absolution.

 What is Unction of the Sick?
 It is the rite of anointing the sick with oil, or the laying on of hands, by which God’s grace is given for the healing of spirit, mind and body.